Indiana

 Sports betting revenue impact on Indiana's economy

 With ten mobile sportsbooks available in the state, along with plenty of retail options, Indiana has consistently produced big numbers for sports betting handle and revenue.
-During 2024, the state's monthly betting handle averaged around $434 million, which resulted in an average of over $40 million in sportsbooks' revenue and approx $3.8 million in tax share for the state each month.
+During 2025, the state's monthly betting handle averaged around $477 million, which resulted in an average of over $47 million in sportsbooks' revenue and approx $4.5 million in tax share for the state each month.
+With such steady numbers, Indiana managed to top the $20 billion mark in gained sports betting revenue in June 2025.

 Regarding licensing for sportsbooks and retailers, Indiana has plenty to go around.
 All mobile sportsbooks are required to partner with a casino in the state, and the annual license fee for these operators is $50,000.
 These operators are subject to a 9.5% tax rate for both online and retail betting, and that is one of the lowest rates amongst states with legalized sports betting.

 Even with the lower tax rate, Indiana's tax coffers still make solid money from sports betting monthly.
-Additionally, in 2024 alone, IN had only two months (July and June) where it finished with less than $300 million in handle and just one month where it made less than $30 million in revenue.
+Additionally, in 2025 alone, IN had only one month where it finished with less than $300 million in handle and just two months where it made less than $30 million in revenue.
 These are very impressive metrics when you consider that Indiana is the 17th largest state in terms of population.

 Indiana sports betting record months: